thien/iso/logs.md

 These logs are used to indicate progress of the project as I work on it through the year.
 It also serves as a scratchpad for things that may be useful/relevant for the ISO.

+## To-Do

+- Brief read of Goldberg's NLP Paper
+- Summary of Baselines:
+    - Concise summary of seq2seq paper
+    - Concise summary of Transformer paper
+- Cover Controllable Stody Generation paper

 ----

+### 2018/12/20 (Thursday)

+- Initial completion of Goldberg's NLP paper walkthrough.
+There is some content that is ignored based on the premise of the ISO (e.g Recursive Neural Networks), and the more relevant contents should be covered in more detail.

 ### 2018/12/19 (Wednesday)